karl-pelka/karl-pelka.github.io/_projects/div_3_project.md

     </div>
 </div>
 <div class="caption">
- On the left, you can see some angelfish that live around the Vega and on the right you can see a batfish that we encountered around the harbour of Salvador.
+ The first picture shows some angelfish that live around the Vega and in the second picture you can see a batfish that we encountered around the harbour of Salvador.
 </div>